AhmedAmeen1/LibraryManagementSystem/README.md

 Visit in your browser:
 Open https://localhost:5001 (or the port configured).

+---

-Authentication & Authorization
+## Authentication & Authorization

-Uses ASP.NET Identity for managing users and roles.
+- **Uses ASP.NET Identity** for managing users and roles.

-Registration, login, and logout for users.
+- Registration, login, and logout for users.

-Role-based access:
+- **Role-based access:**

-Admin: Full permissions (manage books, users, view all transactions).
+  - **Admin:** Full permissions (manage books, users, view all transactions).

-User: Can view books and manage their own borrowing activity.
+  - **User:** Can view books and manage their own borrowing activity.

-Protected routes:
+- **Protected routes:**

-Unauthenticated users cannot access any book or transaction routes.
+  - Unauthenticated users cannot access any book or transaction routes.

+---

-Borrowing Transactions
+## Borrowing Transactions

-Users can borrow and return books.
+- Users can borrow and return books.

-Admins can view all transactions.
+- Admins can view all transactions.

-Transaction history is linked to each user.
+- Transaction history is linked to each user.

-Validation to prevent borrowing the same book twice, or borrowing unavailable books.
+- Validation to prevent borrowing the same book twice, or borrowing unavailable books.

+---

-SOLID Principles
+## SOLID Principles

-Built from the ground up with SOLID in mind:
+Built from the ground up with **SOLID** in mind:

-Single Responsibility: Each component does one thing and does it well.
+- **Single Responsibility:** Each component does one thing and does it well.

-Open/Closed: Easy to extend with new features, hard to break existing ones.
+- **Open/Closed:** Easy to extend with new features, hard to break existing ones.

-Liskov Substitution: Interfaces and inheritance done right.
+- **Liskov Substitution:** Interfaces and inheritance done right.

-Interface Segregation: No bloated interfaces.
+- **Interface Segregation:** No bloated interfaces.

-Dependency Inversion: Controllers and services depend on abstractions, not concrete classes.
+- **Dependency Inversion:** Controllers and services depend on abstractions, not concrete classes.